rsilvanet/easy-cache/README.md

-# Easy Cache
+# EasyCache.NET

-Easy Cache is a .NET library that turns it simple to cache data in your apps with an easy usability and less lines of code.
+EasyCache.NET is a .NET library that turns it simple to cache data in your apps with an easy usability and less lines of code.
 By default, it implements 2 simple types of storage:

 * **MemoryCacheStorage**: stores the cache in memory and it's acessible only in your application scope and lifecycle.